OranWeb/TCEssentials/content/en/docs/prologue/basic-elements.md

 ### Nerve

 Nerve enables you to commit crimes, you should never let it fill up to max, keep doing crimes whenever you can. drink beers to gain nerve they are incredibly cheap and give 1 Nerve per use.
-A decent crimes guide can be found [here](https://www.torn.com/forums.php#/p=threads&f=61&t=16120850)
+A decent **crimes 1.0** guide can be found [here](https://www.torn.com/forums.php#/p=threads&f=61&t=16120850)

 ### Happiness